tommylitang/QBImagePickerController/README.md

 # QBImagePickerController
-A clone of UIImagePickerController with multiple selection support.
+A clone of UIImagePickerController with multiple selection support and other useful extensions.

 ## Installation